Kristina01111000/Drws_site/README.md

 - 	wait... coffee is an herb?
 - 	corn beans and squash, squash oil is the good part? so should we eat pumpkin seeds?
 - 	 i want to try pepitas, does anyone know where they are sold?
+- 	 quinoa is really good, personally i don't like buckwheat
+- 	 is cooking with peanut oil good? i haven't done it
+- 	 is grass fed milk and beef more expensive?
 - Scorecard group
 - 	talk about walks
 - 	food